42 N. Conococheague Street

 Rose, you won both the stomachs and the hearts of the six bikers from Pittsburgh, on Sunday 18 May.
 We loved your food and we loved you.
 In my diary, which I am just touching up today, I call you the Siren to Ulysses, to whom we would gladly have succumbed had duty not sternly called us on to Washington.

-Williamsport is a great town to visit.
-You can see for yourself at the official Williamsport MD homepage:
+Williamsport, MD is a great town to visit.
+Come and see for yourself.

-A trip to Williamsport must include a visit to the C&O Canal.
-Be sure to bring a good pair of walking shoes or bike!
+A trip to Williamsport must include a visit to the C&O Canal National Historic Park Visitor's Center.
+Be sure to bring a good pair of walking shoes or a bike!

-For information on upcoming trips or what you can expect while biking the Canal go to: www.bikewashington.org
+For information on upcoming trips or what you can expect while biking the Canal visit Bike Washington for updates.

 Need some new bike equipment or repairs?
 Be sure to stop by the River City Cycles - just down the street from the Desert Rose Café so come get a smoothie while waiting for the repairs to get finished!